Passive income is highly sought after and often misunderstood.

 There's two approaches you can take with debt: refinance or consolidate, or balance transfer and pay down.

 If you have student loan debt, it could make a lot of sense to refinance the debt.
 You can see if it makes sense in 2 minutes at Credible without a hard credit check.
-If you decide to proceed, College Investor readers get a $200 bonus when they refinance through this link.
+If you decide to proceed, College Investor readers get up to a $750 gift card bonus when they refinance through this link.

 If you have credit cards or other debt, it can make sense to consolidate with a personal loan.
 This is typically the best option when you can't see yourself paying off the debt in a year, but want to lower your interest.
 Credible also allows you to compare personal loan options, so check it out here and see if it makes sense.